#9: Trip Atlas (beta)

 Process

-1. Create repository in GitHub (v0-photography-spots-research)
+1. Create repository in GitHub (v0-photxxx)

 2. Connect v0 project to repository via Settings panel